Bukhara: Mausoleums

-The Ismail Samani mausoleum (between 9th and 10th centuries), is one of the most highly esteemed work of Central Asian architecture.
+The Ismail Samani mausoleum (between the 9th and 10th centuries), is one of the most highly esteemed work of Central Asian architecture.
 It was built in the 9th century (between 892 and 943) as the resting-place of Ismail Samani—the founder of the Samanid dynasty, which was the last native Persian dynasty to rule the region in the 9th to 10th centuries, after the Samanids established virtual independence from the Abbasid Caliphate in Baghdad.

 The site is unique for its architectural style which combines both Zoroastrian and Islamic motifs.
 The building's facade is covered in intricately decorated brick work, which features circular patterns reminiscent of the sun—a common image in Zoroastrian art from the region at that time which is reminiscent of the Zoroastrian god, Ahura Mazda, who is typically represented by fire and light.
 The building's shape is cuboid, and reminiscent of the Ka'aba in Makkah, while the domed roof is a typical feature of mosque architecture.
 The syncretic style of the shrine is reflective of the 9th and 10th centuries—a time when the region still had large populations of Zoroastrians who had begun to convert to Islam around that time.

 The shrine is also regarded as one of the oldest monuments in the Bukhara region.
 At the time of Genghis Khan's invasion, the shrine was said to have already been buried in mud from flooding.
 Thus, when the Mongol hordes reached Bukhara, the shrine was spared from their destruction.

 The mausoleum of Pakistan's founding father, Muhammad Ali Jinnah, known as the Mazar-e-Quaid in Karachi, was modeled after the shrine.